 If our interlocutor should be the end-customer – the buyer – instead, the model changes, since it implies a different way of interacting.
 An e-commerce application, either on B2C or B2B, must be planned to keep the customer in the forefront, as he is “alone” while purchasing and should therefore be guided to:

-These differences imply a diverse construction of the application, also from the UX (User Experience) side: if on the one hand the key role is entrusted to the abundance of the information available and to the rapidity when entering data (especially in sectors like food distribution for the Ho.Re.Ca. world), on the other hand it is paramount to carefully guide users through the various acquisition phases, accurately studying their experience in order to make it increasingly satisfying.
+These differences imply a diverse construction of the application, also from the UX (User Experience) side: if on the one hand the key role is entrusted to the abundance of the information available and to the rapidity of data entry, especially in sectors like food distribution for the Ho.Re.Ca. world, on the other hand it is paramount to carefully guide users through the various acquisition phases, accurately studying their experience in order to make it increasingly satisfying.